memgraph/docs/docs/how-to-guides/work-with-docker.md

 If you are working with the `memgraph-platform` image, you should pass configuration options with environmental variables.

-For example, if you want to limit memory usage for the whole instance to 50 MiB, pass the configuration like this:
+For example, if you want to limit memory usage for the whole instance to 50 MiB and set the log level to trace, pass the configuration like this:

 ```
-docker run -it -p 7687:7687 -p 3000:3000 -e MEMGRAPH="--memory-limit=50" memgraph/memgraph-platform
+docker run -it -p 7687:7687 -p 3000:3000 -e MEMGRAPH="--memory-limit=50 --log-level=TRACE" memgraph/memgraph-platform
 ```

 When you are working with `memgraph` or `memgraph-mage` images, you should pass configuration options as arguments.

-For example, if you want to limit memory usage for the whole instance to 50 MiB, pass the configuration argument like this:
+For example, if you want to limit memory usage for the whole instance to 50 MiB and set the log level to trace, pass the configuration argument like this:

 ```
-docker run -it -p 7687:7687  memgraph/memgraph --memory-limit=50
+docker run -it -p 7687:7687  memgraph/memgraph --memory-limit=50 --log-level=TRACE
 ```

 ### Stop image